- About Us

 John D. DeLamater and Daniel J. Myers (Cengage Learning, 2011)

 "This social psychology text, written by well-known sociologists, covers such topics as socialization, self, attitudes, communication, social influence, interpersonal attraction and relationships, behavior in small groups, life course, and personality and social structure.
 As students move through the text, they will explore answers to a wide variety of questions, such as: What decides who someone will fall in love with?
 Where do aggressive, violent, and criminal behaviors come from?
 Why are some people more charitable than others?
 Why do some people obey authority and conform while others always have to buck the trend?
 Why are some people lazier when they work in groups?
 What is the source of people’s stereotypes and prejudices?
 What causes conflict between groups?
 And finally, what makes us who we are?" –- Cengage Learning

-"This trusted text examines the biological, psychological, and social science of human sexuality, provides practical information needed for everyday living, and familiarizes students with research methods used in sexuality.
-The author team features a unique combination of a psychologist and a sociologist, which gives this text a distinct interdisciplinary perspective." -- McGraw Hill
+"This trusted text examines the biological, psychological, and sociological perspectives of human sexuality and provides practical information needed for everyday living, all with a firm grounding in research.
+The thoroughly revised twelfth edition of Hyde, Understanding Human Sexuality, features a new emphasis on critical thinking skill development, with input from expert Diane Halpern to ensure clarity and accessibility for students.
+The author team features a unique combination of a psychologist and a sociologist, which gives this text a distinct interdisciplinary perspective.

 Sex for Life: From Virginity to Viagra, How Sexuality Changes Throughout Our Lives

 Laura M. Carpenter and John DeLamater (NYU Press, 2012)